Lyme citizen of the year

 Every year for the past decade, the Lyme Foundation has recognized its Citizen of the Year as someone who has rendered outstanding service to the Town of Lyme.
 This annual award is made possible through a gift from Rachael Miller and is presented at Town Meeting in March.

 Nominations for Citizen of the Year are gathered between January and early February each year.
-In 2018, please email Jeff Valence, chair of the Nominating Committee, by February 2nd in order to nominate a Lyme resident for Citizen of the Year.
+In 2018, the Lyme Citizen of the Year was awarded to Ellen Thompson

 Former Citizens of the Year